 We are seeing a rise in inflammatory diseases in both our pets and ourselves.
 Beneficial gut bacteria can be harmed by exposure to broad spectrum antibiotics, antimicrobials, food additives, medications, and more.
 When gut bacteria are out of balance, chronic digestive disorders, such as feline inflammatory bowel disease (IBD) may result.
-It’s more important now than ever to take care of our cats’ microbiomes.
+It’s more important now than ever to take care of our cats’ gut health.
 But how do we do this?

-Below we’ve pulled together 9 ways to improve your cat’s gut health through nutritional changes, medical interventions and environmental enrichment.
+Below we’ve pulled together 9 ways to improve your cat’s gut health through nutritional changes, health interventions and environmental enrichment.
 Please check with your veterinarian when making changes to your cat’s diet and care, as these suggestions are not intended to substitute for standard veterinary care.

-Prebiotics are special kinds of dietary fiber that promote the growth of healthy gut microbes.
+Prebiotics are special kinds of dietary fiber that promote the growth of healthy gut bacteria.
 Although many foods naturally contain these ingredients, some people supplement their cats’ diets with extra prebiotics.
 In mice, it has been observed that the microbiome shift induced by prebiotics can counteract inflammation caused by a high-fat diet.
 If you introduce prebiotics to your cat’s regimen, begin with small doses to see how your cat responds.

 Thus, these probiotic microbes generally do not become permanent residents in your kitty’s microbiome, which is why many probiotic users find the most benefit from daily supplementation.
 Because cats are carnivores with very acidic stomachs, far more acidic than humans or dogs, it is important to find a probiotic encased within an enteric-coated capsule, which will protect the bacteria inside from stomach acid and allow them to reach the intestines.